TuringLang/MCMCDebugging.jl/README.md

 - [ ] Interface with [DynamicPPL.jl](https://github.com/TuringLang/DynamicPPL.jl) so that `rand_θ` and `rand_x_given` can be automatically generated.
 - [ ] Interface with [AbstractMCMC.jl](https://github.com/TuringLang/AbstractMCMC.jl) so that `rand_θ_given` can be automatically generated.
 - [ ] Support KSD for Geweke test via [KernelGoodnessOfFit.jl](https://github.com/torfjelde/KernelGoodnessOfFit.jl/tree/master/src).
-  - MMD seems to work quite well so I would expect KSD to work better.

 ## References